HyperMixer: An MLP-based Low Cost Alternative to Transformers: Comparison of FOP

 \paragraph{GELU} GELU is usually approximated as

-So in total, GELU is computed for every of the $d$ features and every of the $N$ vectors, meaning the GELU activation layer takes $N * d * 9$ operations.
+So in total, GELU is computed for every of the $d$ features and every of the $N$ vectors, meaning the GELU activation layer takes $9dN$ operations.

-\paragraph{MLP (input = output size)} Given hidden size $d'$ and input/output size $d$, we have two linear layers of size $(d, d')$ and $(d', d)$, respectively, plus a GELU layer on $d'$ dimensions, incurring $4*d*d' + d'*9$.
+\paragraph{MLP (input = output size)} Given hidden size $d'$ and input/output size $d$, we have two linear layers of size $(d, d')$ and $(d', d)$, respectively, plus a GELU layer on $d'$ dimensions, incurring $4dd' + 9d'$.

-\paragraph{MLP (input /= output size)} Given hidden size $d'$, input size $d$ and output size $d''$, we have two linear layers of sizes $(d, d')$ and $(d', d'')$, incurring $2d*d'$ + $2*(d'*d'')$ + $d'*9$.
+\paragraph{MLP (input /= output size)} Given hidden size $d'$, input size $d$ and output size $d''$, we have two linear layers of sizes $(d, d')$ and $(d', d'')$, incurring $2dd'$ + $2d'd'' + 9d'$.

-\paragraph{Softmax} Softmax is applied over $N$ values, each of which go through an $\exp$ and a division by the normalization value.
+\paragraph{Softmax} Softmax is applied over $N$ values, each of which goes through an $\exp$ and a division by the normalization value.
 The normalization value requires $N$ additions.
-So in total the number of operations is $3*N$.
+So in total, the number of operations is $3N$.